nmtriet/react-flux-auth/README.md

 ### Production Environment: Run on server (Nginx, Apache, ...)

-1.Bundle all node modules into a javascript file.
+ 1.Bundle all files into a javascript file.
 Using *path* and *filename* in *webpack.config.js* to specify the information of bundle file.

 ```
 npm run build
 ```

  2.Include it into html by script tag.

 ```
 <script type="text/javascript" src="build/js/bundle.js"></script>
 ```

  3.Config server and run in browser.

 ## Login